Wolves Beyond the Border: Plot summary

 Set during the time of Conan's conquest of Aquilonia, the foreword and story refer to ongoing battles between the armies of Conan and King Numedides.
 The Picts see an opportunity, however.
-Narrated by a border ranger named Gault Hagar's son, he witnesses a secret Pictish ceremony conducted by Tenayoga, a Ligurean shaman, and Lord Valerian, an Aquilonian nobleman.
-Gault travels to Fort Kwanyara, near the village of Schondara, where he meets an old friend, exchanges news on Conan's forces, and discovers Lord Valerian's treachery.
-Valerian escapes his imprisonment and flees into the Pictish Wilderness.
+Narrated by a border ranger named Gault Hagar's son, he witnesses a secret Pictish ceremony conducted by Tenayoga, a shaman, and Lord Valerian, an Aquilonian nobleman.
+Gault travels to Fort Kwanyara, near the village of Schondara, where he delivers a secret message to Hakon [brother of the fort's commander], exchanges news on Conan's forces, and discovers Lord Valerian's treachery.
+Valerian is arrested and detained, but escapes his imprisonment and flees into the Pictish Wilderness.

-Gault escapes his encounter with a giant ape and follows Valerian to a nearby cabin, where he spies on the nobleman's meeting with Tenayoga and his band of Gunderman guards.
+Gault escapes his encounter with a giant ape and follows Valerian to a nearby cabin, where he spies on the nobleman's meeting with Tenayoga.
 The leaders of four Pictish tribes plan on joining forces and consult a wizard in their swamp.
-Gault, Hakon, and their rangers attack the cabin, setting it alight.
+Gault, Hakon, and their rangers attack the cabin, setting it alight but Valerian escapes, along with Tenayoga and some henchmen.
+It is at this point that the original fragment ends.

 The two rangers track those who escaped the carnage into a swamp and are soon captured.
 The tribes agree to raid Schondara first and quickly depart, leaving their captives bound at the stake.
 Gault escapes his bonds, slays the wizard, and the pair are just in time to sabotage the Pictish assault while being declared as heroes.

 The atmosphere of the story is reminiscent of the American Frontier, with a plot that could have been easily transferred to that environment, with Aquilonian settlers as early Americans and Picts as Indians.
 Indeed, Howard did effect such a transformation with the preceding Conan story, "The Treasure of Tranicos", which is set in the same Pictish environment: failing to find a publisher, he transferred the story to a historical American background.